 Students must complete all portions of the Candidacy Examination within one semester or its equivalent.
-A standard practice is to take the entire examination over the course of a semester, or over a 16-week period during the academic year: e.g., Part 1 in September; Part 2 in November; and Part 3 in January.
+A standard practice is to take the entire examination over the course of a semester, leaving at least two weeks between exams to receive feedback from the examination committee.
+Students may take the series of three exams over a 16-week period that spans two semesters if desired, e.g., Part 1 in September; Part 2 in November; and Part 3 in January.
 In order to take any portion of the Candidacy Examination, the student must be enrolled in ENC 7919.